ncbi/vadr/documentation/annotate.md

 JN975492.1	INDEFINITE_ANNOTATION_START	VP2	protein-based alignment does not extend close enough to nucleotide-based alignment 5' endpoint [54 > 5 (strand:+ CM:6656 blastx:6710)]
 ```

-After that are two more FASTA-formatted sequence files, these two
+After that are two FASTA-formatted sequence files.
-include the full input sequences instead of per-feature
-subsequences.
 One of these files includes all
 passing sequences (`va-noro.9.vadr.pass.fa`) and the other includes all
 failing sequences (`va-noro.9.vadr.fail.fa`).